Perspective | Can airlines make passengers wear masks?

 Recently, Airlines for America (A4A), the trade group for the major U.S. airlines, announced voluntary health-related policies.
 The policies included an industry-wide requirement that every passenger bring a face covering and wear it at the airport, on the jet bridge and onboard the aircraft.
 Passengers who fail to comply may be grounded, although A4A said it will leave it to each carrier to resolve the matter according to its own policies.

-“We want passengers to know that they should expect to see this added layer of protection the next time they check in for a flight,” A4A chief executive Nicholas Calio said.
+“We want passengers to know that they should expect to see this added layer of protection the next time they check in for a flight,” A4A CEO Nicholas Calio said.

 No federal law requires airline passengers to wear masks.
 Instead, airlines set their own rules, according to experts.
 An airline can post warning signs and deny a passenger boarding or impose other penalties.
 As a legal basis for enforcing mask requirements, airlines cite Federal Aviation Administration regulations that say “no person may assault, threaten, intimidate, or interfere with a crewmember in the performance of the crewmember’s duties aboard an aircraft being operated.”